tigera-cs/Calico-Foundation/3.3-kubernetes-services-ingress-lab-YAOBANK/README.md

 Ingress is the built-in kubernetes framework for load-balancing http traffic.
 Cloud providers offer a similar functionality out of the box via cloud load-balancers.
 Ingress allows the manipulation of incoming http requests, natting/routing traffic to back-end services based on provided host/path, or even passing-through traffic.
 It can effectively provide L7-based policies and typical load-balancing features such as stickiness, health probes, or weight-based load-balancing.

-Let's start with examining the already predeployed ingress controller.
+Let's start with examining the already deployed ingress controller.

 ```
 kubectl get all -n ingress-nginx